Dry fly fishing: Angling technique

 Due to rivers having faster and slower currents often running side by side, the fly can overtake or be overtaken by the line, thus disturbing the fly's drift.
 Mending is a technique whereby one lifts and moves the part of the line that requires re-aligning with the fly's drift, thus extending the drag free drift.
 The mend can be upstream or downstream depending on the currents carrying the line or fly.
 To be effective, any mending of the fly line should not disturb the natural drift of the fly.
 Learning to mend is often much easier if the angler can see the fly.

+Lastly, due to the social nature of fishing it is common for parties to impinge on perceived boundaries.
+Etiquette varies from locale to locale but stomping through streams, "slapping and stripping", and high-holing are generally frowned upon.

 Unlike wet fly fishing, the "take" on a dry fly is visible, explosive and exciting.
 Right from the beginning, anglers often prefer dry fly fishing because of the relative ease of detecting a strike and the instant gratification of seeing a trout strike their fly.
-Nymph fishing is easier it doesn't require " angling" skills associated with learning various casting techniques, but dry fly anglers can become addicted to the surface strike.
+Nymph fishing is easier; it doesn't require "angling" skills associated with learning various casting techniques, but dry fly anglers can become addicted to the surface strike.

 Once a fish has been caught and landed, the fly may be wet and no longer float well.
 Flies can sometimes be dried by "false" casting back and forth in the air.
 With care, a small piece of reusable absorbent towel, an amadou patch or a Chamois leather may be used.
 A used dry fly which refuses to float may be replaced with another similar or identical fly while the original dries out more thoroughly, rotating through a set of flies.
 After drying a fly may need a fresh application of water-repellent fly "dressing" liquid.